 Cycles of Change works to improve the health and sustainability of our neighborhoods by increasing the use of bicycles as transportation, connecting youth with the extraordinary living systems of our local area, and building a diverse community of visionary young leaders.

 The organization began in 1998 at Roosevelt Middle School in East Oakland and has grown steadily to sites in Oakland, Alameda, and Berkeley.

 - After School Bike Clubs: Give youth opportunities to learn bicycle mechanics, earn bikes of their own, and go on pedal-powered adventures that explore our neighborhoods and beyond!

-- The Bike-Go-Round: Offers refurbished commuter bicycles and road safety training to adult low-income residents.
+- Upcycle: Offers refurbished commuter bicycles and road safety training to adult low-income residents.
 By having a reliable, economically sustainable, and physically active mode of transportation, more people can access the opportunities, resources, and many other benefits that biking offers and inspires, helping build more healthy, vibrant communities.

-- Safe Routes to Schools: Educates elementary school students in safe riding techniques, so that they can build the skills and confidence to bike safely to school.
+- Safe Routes to Schools: Educates high, middle, and elementary school students in safe riding techniques, so that they can build the skills and confidence to bike safely to school.

 By taking part in Cycles’ programs, youth and adults gain strong and lasting connections to the living world and the larger community.
 These connections become a foundation for reshaping the relationships between people and land to make our urban neighborhoods healthy and sustainable.